South Mall: 21st century

 In 2018, The Bon-Ton, which had acquired Hess's in the 1990s and represented the oldest and largest South Mall anchor, closed all of its national store locations, including its South Mall location.
 In 2019, Limerick Furniture also closed, leaving South Mall with Stein Mart as its sole remaining major anchor tenant.

 Throughout the early 2020s, South Mall has sponsored and hosted community events, including periodic flea markets and weekly summer food truck events.
 Nontraditional tenants, such as Cave Brewing Co., a full-service craft beer bar with live entertainment, and South Mall Mercantile antiques dealer, have been brought in to fill the voids left by tenants that have departed.
 However, both of these have since closed.

 In 2020, the last anchor of South Mall, Stein Mart announced it would be closing all of its store locations including its South Mall location.
 In April 2021, the franchised T-Mobile store near the mall entrance closed permanently.
 The corporate-owned store across from it (which was a Sprint store until its merger with T-Mobile in 2020) and Metro by T-Mobile store, however, remain open.
 Another store, called Uniquely Lo.
 Co., has opened a South Mall store.
 In May 2021, Claire’s closed its South Mall location.
 Spirit Halloween began occupying the former Stein Mart location in 2022.

-On November 14, 2023, the Giant Company revealed that in 2025, the Bon-Ton store would be demolished and the Giant food store on W. Emaus Ave. would move into a new 68,000-square-foot location on the former Bon-Ton space.
-In November 2024, Burlington agreed to lease 19,972 square feet of the Spirit Halloween building, which will be subdivided between smaller tenants, starting in late summer 2025.
-Burlington opened November 1, 2025.
+On November 14, 2023, The Giant Company announced that in 2025, the Bon-Ton store would be demolished and the Giant food store on W. Emaus Ave. would move into a new 68,000-square-foot location on the former Bon-Ton space.
+In November 2024, Burlington agreed to lease 19,972 square feet of the Spirit Halloween building, which would be subdivided between smaller tenants, starting in late summer 2025.
+Burlington opened November 1, 2025, followed by Giant on November 21.